Skip to Content

 Spring Onions

 Spring onions are mature green onions.
-They've grown longer and been allowed to develop a small bulb at their base.
+They grow longer and develop a small bulb at their base.
 They have a stronger flavor than scallions.

 Here are some great recipes with spring onions: